freeCodeCamp/guide/src/pages/javascript/arguments/index.md

 // OUTPUT SHOULD BE: //
 // [100, 75] <- Why?
 Because it started from index 1 and stopped at index 3
-// so, index 3 (40) wasn't taken in consideration.
+// so, index 3 (40) wasn't taken into consideration.
 //
 // If we remove the '3' parameter, leaving just (arguments, 1) we'd get
 // every argument from index 1: [100, 75, 40, 89, 95].